Return to the

 Alice Kinear.

 Born May 6, 1894, Cayuga, Ontario.
 Died April 25, 1970, She graduated from the University of Toronto and Osgoode Hall Law School and was called to the Ontario bar, to become a lawyer, in 1920.
 She practiced law in Port Colborne, Ontario.
 After the death of her father in 1924 she opened her own practice until 1943, when she was appointed county-court judge for Haldimand County.
 In 1934 she became the 1st woman in the British Commonwealth to be created a King's Council.
 In 1935 she became the 1st woman lawyer in Canada to appear before the Supreme Court of Canada.
 In the 1940's after two previous failed attempts she was the Liberal Party nominee for her riding but she relinquished her role to a man and she never ran to be a candidate again.
 In 1943 she became a county-court Judge in Haldimand County, Ontario becoming the 1st woman in Canada appointed a judge by the federal government.
 In 1947 she was appointed judge of the Juvenile Court the 1st woman in the British Commonwealth appointed as a county court judge.
 When she attended the Commonwealth and Empire Law Conference in 1955 she was recognized as the only woman in the Commonwealth to have been made a county court judge.
-In 1954,she was appointed to two Royal Commissions: the Royal Commission for the Criminal Law Relating to Sexual Psychopaths and the Royal Commission Relating to the Defense of Insanity.
+In 1954,she was appointed to two Royal Commissions: the Royal Commission for the Criminal Law Relating to Sexual Psychopaths and the Royal Commission Relating to the Defence of Insanity.
 In 1961 her il health forced her to retire and she returned home to Port Colborne.
 In 1965 she received a John Howard Society Medal for her services.
 In 1993 the Canadian Post Office issued a commemorative stamp to honour the achievements of this woman Lawyer.
 In 1999 her home town of Pot Colborne declared her home an historic town site.
 (2020) Stamp image copyright Canada Post used with permission

 May 7